truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 {{< /expand >}}

 ## Setting Up Directory Services
-TrueNAS SCALE allows you to configure an Active Directory or LDAP server to handle authentication and authoriztion services, domain, and other account settings.
+TrueNAS SCALE allows you to configure an Active Directory or LDAP server to handle authentication and authorization services, domain, and other account settings.

 iXsystems Support can assist Enterprise customers with configuring directory service settings in SCALE with the [information customers provide]({{< relref "/SCALE/GettingStarted/Install/_index.md" >}}), but they do not configure customer Active Directory system settings.
-Non-Enterprise users can find support for configuring directory services in the TrueNAS Documenation Hub tutorials or in the community forums.
+Non-Enterprise users can find support for configuring directory services in the TrueNAS Documentation Hub tutorials or in the community forums.

 ## Using Enclosure Management (Enterprise Only)
 TrueNAS SCALE main **Dashboard** displays an image of the TrueNAS system server on the **System Information** widget.
 Click on the image to open the **[View Enclosure]({{< relref "EnclosureScreensSCALE" >}})** screen, or select the **System Settings > Enclosure** option on the main menu navigation panel.